ShannonAllasScott/commit-high-treason/README.md

-A simple digital poem
+You will commit high treason
 =====================

-A simple digital poem that builds each line from three lists created as an example for the Horizons Digital Writing lab.
+A  digital poem that builds each line from three lists created as an example for the Horizons Digital Writing lab.